dylanhmorris/labtea/README.md

 Resources for building the Theoretical Ecology Lab Tea website.

+#### Installing dependencies

+The python scripts provided here use modules not provided with most python distributions that are freely available from PyPI, the Python Package index.
+If you have the python3 package manager ``pip3`` installed, these requirements can be installed from the macOS or Unix command line by running ``make install`` from within the ``labtea`` directory.
+Alternatively (and on Windows machines), you can run ``pip3 install -r requirements.txt``.
+If you do not have ``python3``, you can try ``pip install -r requirements.txt``, but note that the program has not been tested for use with ``python 2.xx``

 #### Provided scripts
 A series of talks for a given semester should be stored as a ``YAML`` file (e.g. ``fall2016.yaml``.

 ##### genpage.py
-You can then generate a page based upon the file from the Mac or *nix command line as follows:
+You can then generate a page based upon the file from a macOS or Unix command line as follows:

 ``python3 genpage.py [-o OUTPUT_DIR] [-u NAME EMAIL] [-t TEMPLATE_DIR] outfile template datafile``